Skip to main content

 If you believe you or a loved one has overdosed on Vyvanse, it’s vital to seek medical care right away.
 Call your healthcare provider or Poison Control Center at 1-800-222-1222.
 If overdose symptoms are severe, go to the nearest hospital emergency room immediately.

-Vyvanse overdose is treated in different ways depending on how much Vyvanse is taken.
-A physician will assess each situation and provide supportive care based on the patient’s symptoms.
-Different treatment options are possible:
+Vyvanse overdose is treated based on the severity of symptoms and how much Vyvanse is taken.
+A physician will assess the situation and provide supportive care based on the patient’s symptoms.
+Treatment options may include:

-• Benzodiazepines such as Valium (diazepam) are usually given first in line to relieve agitation and seizures.
+• Benzodiazepines such as Valium (diazepam) to manage severe agitation and seizures.

 • Intravenous fluids are given to help replenish water and electrolytes in the body.

-With appropriate supportive care, someone who overdoses on Vyvanse can fully recover, and fatalities are rare.
+With prompt and appropriate supportive care, most people who overdose on Vyvanse can fully recover, and fatalities are rare.

 How do you know if your Vyvanse dosage is working?

-• Just enough: Quality of life and symptoms improve, while side effects are minimized.
+• Just enough: Quality of life and symptoms improve, while side effects are minimal and manageable.

 • Too much: Side effects of Vyvanse are more likely.
-Serious toxic reactions such as overdose are possible.
+In rare cases, serious toxic reactions such as overdose are possible.

 The ideal Vyvanse dose should strike a balance between improving disease symptoms and minimizing side effects.
 A healthcare provider will help find a suitable treatment regimen that is individualized for each person.